judebantony/release_workflow_example/README.md

 ## IDE ##

 An integrated development environment is a software application that provides comprehensive facilities to computer programmers for software development.
 An IDE normally consists of at least a source code editor, build automation tools and a debugger.
-We are using [Gitpod](https://gitpod.io/), [CodeSpaces](https://github.com/features/codespaces) & [VSCode](https://code.visualstudio.com) as an integrated development environment.
-We are using [CoPilot](https://github.com/features/copilot) for AI based code completion.
+Here we use [Gitpod](https://gitpod.io/), [CodeSpaces](https://github.com/features/codespaces) & [VSCode](https://code.visualstudio.com) as an integrated development environment and [CoPilot](https://github.com/features/copilot) for AI based code completion.

 * [CodeSpaces](https://github.com/features/codespaces)
     * CodeSpaces is a cloud-based IDE that is backed by high performance VMs that start in seconds..